n9jcv/Eurorack-Modular/README.md

 # Module 3 - CV GATE SEQUENCER
-this is my version of Hagiwo's CV GATE SEQUENCER.
+This is my version of Hagiwo's CV GATE SEQUENCER.
 I modified his code and schematic.
 I added 2 Gate outputs, 2 Trigger outputs.
-I changed the encoder resolution from 4 to 2.
+I changed the encoder resolution to match my encoder.
 Added a buffer for the Gate and Trigger outputs.

 The original code is at;
 https://note.com/solder_state/n/n7c2809976698